sebj/SJADNShareController/README.md

 ###About

-`SJADNShareController` can be used to share text only (at the moment) to [App.net](http://app.net), either as part of the sharing menu, on Mountain Lion, or alone.
+`SJADNShareController` can be used to share text only (at the moment) to [App.net](http://app.net), either as part of the sharing menu or alone.

 It uses App.net's web post intent and opens the post box already filled in, in the user's browser, if they are logged in.